5.5 THINGS NOT TO DO AT AN INTERVIEW

 2. DON’T ROCK UP UNPREPARED!

-It is immediately evident which candidates have prepared for an interview and who hasn’t.
-Knowing who is interviewing you, knowledge about the company as well as the job role specifics is key.
-Research your interviewer on LinkedIn, check out the company website and look at the “mission statement” so as you can demonstrate that you understand not only the current requirements but some thoughts on the company vision.
+It is immediately evident which candidates have prepared for an interview.
+Knowing who is interviewing you, knowledge about the company, and a good understanding of the role are all key.
+Research your interviewer on LinkedIn, check out the company website, and look at their “mission statement”.
+This way you can demonstrate that you understand the requirements and can provide your thoughts on the company vision.
 This will make all the difference to an interviewer.

 3. TRY TO DECIDE THE DIRECTION

-Confidence is key and while leadership is a great attribute, trying to lead the interview can put decision makers on the backfoot.
-It can come across as difficult to manage or that you are somewhat of a renegade.
-Show respect for your interview roles.
+Confidence is key and while leadership is a great attribute, trying to lead the interview can put decision makers on the back-foot.
+You can come across as difficult to manage or as somewhat of a renegade.
+Show respect for your interviewer.